njasm/soundcloud/README.md

 * Code Optimization
 * Better Error Handling
-* Implementation of future features requests based on users who use this wrapper.
+* Implementation of future feature requests based on users who use this wrapper.

 ## Requirements
 PHP >= 5.3 with cURL support.